 Each business is different, with different sales cycles.
 You have to understand and master yours, which will help tremendously to increase sales.
 What does it take to a customer to make a buy on your site?
 Do you have to warm him, or is he an impulse buyer?
 Does he convert in a day, a month, or a year?
 Those things matter and require some thinking and testing to know, but once you master it, you're on the good side.

 The first thing to understand your business cycle is to understand who your customer is - try to make campaigns that are not wide and global but niche targeted and fine-tuned according to your audience.
-By focusing on the right persons, each campaign will have a better chance to succeed and thus improve ROI.
-Also, have great landing pages to each stage your client is, to lead then to high engagement, and be able to secure his email address.
+By focusing on the right persons, each campaign will have a better chance of succeeding and improving ROI.
+Also, have great landing pages to each stage your client is, lead then to high engagement, and secure his email address.

 Once you have their email, gently remind them of your existence from time to time - be it via newsletter, promotions, discounts, there are a plethora of ways.
 Get good content that leads to engagement.
 Make him feel like he is a friend of your company and understand all the benefits you're showing to him.
 If he's engaged, chances are he will be converting soon - some cycles are longer than others, and you have to understand and respect that.

 And work on remarketing, which is a brilliant method for a target audience.
 The cost of retaining a customer is three times smaller than bringing in a new one.
-Once your audience is created, check who visited & bounced, who has bought, who has filled in the form, who has called.
+Check who visited & bounced, who has bought, who has filled in the form, who has called.
 And work these guys out!
 Send custom ads to this audience with them in mind.

 One last thing that you have to take care of is constant email validation, so the most precious of your channels don't die out - that would be very detrimental.
-What we call the ultimate email marketing mistake is to let too many invalid emails to enter your list, and keeping them.
+We call the ultimate email marketing mistake to let too many invalid emails enter your list and keep them.
 You should always strive to have only valid emails on your list.

 That's what we provide, by the way.
 What is email validation, you may ask?
 Well, to put it simply: imagine that you have an email list for over one year.
 You started with 0 emails, and now it has 30,000 emails.
 Without validation, you will send emails to all these 30,000 addresses, and some would return - those are invalid emails.
 Over time it's a cost (as mail SaaS are usually pricier when you have tons of emails), and it damages your sender reputation.